ucdavisdatalab/workshop_ocr_python/chapters/index.md

-Overview
+Introduction
 ========

 :::{admonition} Learning Objectives
 - TODO
 :::

-This workshop is designed to introduce the steps involved in performing Optical Character Recognition with Python.
+This workshop is designed to introduce the steps involved in performing **Optical Character Recognition** with Python.
 Included in this workshop is a description of common image preprocessing strategies for improving the quality of the OCR output, a walk-through of tesseract usage through pytesseract, strategies for quantifying OCR quality, ways to clean the text outputs, and a discussion on